Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 Both C source code and LLVM IR of them are already included.
 The `.ll` files are used by GenSym and LLSC, and `.bc` files are used for KLEE, since they link with different engine-specific APIs.
-A `Makefile` is accompanied with these benchmarks, so a suer can modify the program and produce different test cases using the same process.
+A `Makefile` is accompanied with these benchmarks, so a user can modify the program and produce different test cases using the same process.

 - To show the LOC of C source code ("C LOC" column in Table I):